zhalgas-seidazym/lost_and_found/README.md

    npm install
    ```

 3. Set up the environment variables.
-Create a `.env` file in the root directory and provide the following variables:
+Create a `.env` file in the **base directory** and provide the following variables:

    ```env
    PORT=8000